Wananga landing Wananga landing

 Over the last twenty years, Julia has become well known for her research investigating the interaction between nutrition and mental health and has published over a hundred empirical papers.

 Julia has received numerous local and international awards and is frequently featured in the media discussing her work.
-Her TEDx talk, The surprisingly dramatic role of nutrition in mental health has been viewed over 4.7 million times.
+Her TEDx talk, The surprisingly dramatic role of nutrition in mental health has been viewed over five million times.

 She also co-authored the 2021 book, The Better Brain: Overcome Anxiety, Combat Depression, and Reduce ADHD and Stress with Nutrition.